kumartilak/IRRemoteControl/README.md

 IR Remote control iOS and WatchKit app

-- App allows operating TV from iOS and WatchOS app.
+- App allows operating TV from iOS and WatchOS app(individual).
 - Source includes iOS and WatchKit app build using Swift programming language.
 - iOS app and WatchKit app can work individually.
 - Both app makes use of CoreBluetooth framework to connect with Arduino(HM 10 module).